5 Benefits of a Tooth Extraction

 4. Reduced risk of damage to surrounding teeth

-Wisdom teeth often grow at unusual angles or become impacted, which can put pressure on adjacent teeth.
+Sometimes teeth can grow at unusual angles or become impacted, which can put pressure on adjacent teeth.
 Over time, this pressure can cause misalignment or damage to the neighboring teeth.
 By removing an impacted tooth, the general dentist can prevent future complications that could affect surrounding teeth.
 This preventive measure helps keep the remaining teeth healthy and strong.
 It also prevents damage or decay from crowded or misaligned teeth.

 5. Better oral hygiene habits